abhijithpecsol/ncsu-ece561-EmbeddedSystemsDesign/README.md

 # ECE561
-Repo for working on all projects in ECE 561
+Repo for working on all projects in ECE 561, Embedded System Design

 Michael Meli

 NC State University

-# Academic Integrity
+## Academic Integrity

 Please see the following link about academic integrity: http://studentconduct.ncsu.edu/academic-integrity-an-overview